At year end (31st March) 2016-17 Derby had 448 children in care; this was exactly the same as the previous year end.

 Placement types and providers

-Derby had 8% of looked after children placed for adoption.
-This is higher than both the comparator (6%) and national (4%) percentages.
+Derby had 4% of looked after children placed for adoption.
+This is lower than the comparator (5%) but higher than the national (3%) percentage.

-Both the national and comparator percentages for using LA own provision are 55%.
-Derby has a lower percentage of own provision (42%).
-Amongst the comparator authorities, only Coventry has a lower percentage (34%).
+Both the national and comparator percentages for using LA own provision are 54%.
+Derby has the lowest percentage of own provision (35%) within our comparator authority group.

-Private provision usage in Derby is 38%.
-This is higher than both the national and comparator percentages (33% and 32%, respectively).
+Private provision usage in Derby is 48%.
+This is higher than both the national and comparator percentages (33%).

 Children in Care placed 20 miles or more away from the originating address